kratisto/docs/pages/bare_metal_cloud/dedicated_servers/rescue_mode/guide.en-gb.md

 >>
 >> If prompted, enter your password to decrypt the private key file.
 >>
->> To find out more about this topic, consult our guides:
+>> To learn more about this topic, consult our guides:
 >>
 >> - [How to create and use keys for SSH authentication](/pages/bare_metal_cloud/dedicated_servers/creating-ssh-keys-dedicated)
 >> - [How to create and use keys for SSH authentication with PuTTY](/pages/web_cloud/web_hosting/ssh_using_putty_on_windows)